Huntears/my_logger/README.md

 # my_logger
-Small and usefull logger for Epitech standards in C
+Small and useful logger for Epitech standards in C